Ultra-nationalist resurgence could complicate Serbia's EU path

 "I'm going to vote for the Radicals this time.
 I didn't like what I saw -- plants were shut down, people lost their jobs and were pushed to expensive borrowing they couldn't manage," she told Reuters.

-Serbia's economy is set to grow 1.8 percent this year, slower than its neighbors, the World Bank says.
+Serbia's economy is set to grow 1.8 percent this year, slower than its neighbours, the World Bank says.
 The average monthly wage of 357 euros is among the lowest in the region.

 Many Serbs see little benefit from the country's talks on joining the EU.
 A recent opinion poll found nearly 72 percent of Serbs oppose joining the EU and NATO.